vippsas/vipps-partner-api/vipps-partner-api.md

 # API guide

-The Vipps Partner API allows you, as a partner, to retrieve information about your merchants and sale units by using your partner keys.
+The Vipps Partner API allows you, as a partner, to retrieve information about your merchants and sales units by using your partner keys.

 API version: 1.0.0.